produnis/quarto-timer/README.md

 ---
 ```

-Having the filter ready, you can add a timer with
+Having the filter ready, you can more easily add a timer with:

 ```
 :::{.timer #UNIQUE-ID seconds=100 onfocus=true}